rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

 [Lullabot Podcast](https://web.archive.org/web/20080108134222/http://www.lullabot.com/podcast)
 or browse through the step-by-step
 [Drupal Dojo screencasts](https://web.archive.org/web/20071230220904/http://drupaldojo.com/).
-One of Drupal’s strengths is its vibrant community!
+One of Drupal's strengths is its vibrant community!

-I’ll be posting more about how Drupal can be useful to nonprofits — including case studies — in the near future.
+I'll be posting more about how Drupal can be useful to nonprofits -- including case studies -- in the near future.
 If you have any comments or suggestions for resources, please add them in the comments!